LuluNwenyi/Case-Study-Pomodoroll/Case_Study.md

 ![Layer Blur x Solid](https://user-images.githubusercontent.com/72583144/130652437-6ab9659d-1eb2-4e53-9e0d-0916b9c626c5.png)

 I also made sure to embed simplicity and the right copy in the account creation process to ease onboarding.
-Therefor, users can simply create accounts with a username, email address and password.
+Therefore, users can simply create accounts with a username, email address and password.
 When an account is created, a random avatar is to be generated from the *[BoringAvatars](https://boringavatars.com)* API.
 This is to ease the account setup process and help users focus on the main aim of the app.

 On completing the design for the web app, I proceeded to curate the components and style guide for the landing page.
 The goal of the landing page is to pass across the message of what, why and how.
 I made sure to structure the the UX Writing on the landing page to pass across the message properly.
 I also made sure to follow the style guide as used on the web app.
 However, in place of layer blurs, I made use of color gradients.